World at most dangerous point in 40 years, MI6 chief warns

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Sir Richard said MI6 “cherishes our heritage of covert action, which we keep alive today” –with British spies working to stop the consequences of Russia’s invasion of Ukraine.
-He warned that a victory for Putin in Ukraine would jeapordise both European and transatlantic security, in what appeared a message to incoming Donald Trump, with the incoming US president having repeatedly complained about the amount of money and military aid Washington is sending to help Kyiv
+Sir Richard said MI6 “cherishes our heritage of covert action, which we keep alive today” – with British spies working to stop the consequences of Russia’s invasion of Ukraine.
+He warned that a victory for Mr Putin in Ukraine would jeapordise both European and transatlantic security, in what appeared a message to president-elect Donald Trump, with the incoming US leader having repeatedly complained about the amount of money and military aid Washington is sending to help Kyiv.

 “We have recently uncovered a staggeringly reckless campaign of Russian sabotage in Europe, even as Putin and his acolytes resort to nuclear sabre-rattling to sow fear about the consequences of aiding Ukraine,” he said.
 “The cost of supporting Ukraine is well known but the cost of not doing so would be infinitely higher.
 If Putin succeeds China would weigh the implications, North Korea would be emboldened and Iran would become still more dangerous,” he added.